St. Louis tornado outbreak of February 1959: Sherman–Warson Woods–St. Louis, Missouri/Madison, Illinois

 The tornado then entered St. Louis City, devastating the area.
-It first damaged dozens of buildings and homes in the neighborhoods of Franz Park, Hi-Pointe, and Clayton-Tamm in Northern Benton before tearing part of the roof off the St. Louis Arena and blowing down the KTVI-2 television tower in Northern Gratiot.
-It then reached its peak intensity as it tore through Forest Park and into the Central West End, Vandeventer, Covenant Blu-Grand Center, and JeffVanderLou neighborhoods in northwest St. Louis, where widespread F3 and isolated F4 damage was observed.
-Many brick apartments and family restaurants at Olive Street and Boyle Avenue suffered major damage.
+It first damaged dozens of buildings and homes in the neighborhoods of Franz Park, Hi-Pointe, Clayton–Tamm, and Cheltenham before tearing part of the roof off the St. Louis Arena while also knocking down one of its decorative towers, and blowing down the 575 ft KTVI-2 television tower, which damaged apartment buildings.
+The tornado then struck the Forest Park Highlands (now the site of St. Louis Community College) in Forest Park, inflicting major damage throughout the amusement park and mangling a large ferris wheel.
+It then entered the Central West End neighborhood, smashing windows at the St. Louis Children's Hospital and damaging the Mcauley Hall (now the Cathedral Tower).
+The first two fatalities occurred here when a falling chimney crushed two maintenance men.
+The tornado then reached its peak intensity as it tore through the northwestern part of St. Louis, where widespread F3 and isolated F4 damage was observed.
+Along a three-block radius at Olive Street and Boyle Avenue, 11 people died, and 34 others were injured.
+Many brick apartments, taverns, and family restaurants suffered major damage, with walls knocked down, roofs destroyed, and the destruction of their third stories.
+A dog was trapped under the rubble of a collapsed three-story building for three days before being rescued.
 A block away, multiple homes were heavily damaged or destroyed along Whitter Street, including some that were leveled.
 A destroyed three-story house at the corner of Whitter Street and Delmar Boulevard saw its lower floors completely collapse, causing the attic to completely cave in on the structure while remaining largely intact.
 Eight people were killed at this location.
-More buildings were wrecked along Sarah St. and an apartment building along North Prairie Ave. lost its entire rear wall, leaving it open like a doll house.
-The tornado continued to wreak havoc as it swept through the St. Louis Place, Hyde Park, and Near North Riverfront neighborhoods.
-Numerous other buildings along with automobiles, trees, and power lines were damaged or destroyed with debris littering the streets and hundreds of people trapped in the rubble of the collapsed buildings.
-Throughout St. Louis, the tornado killed 11, injured 175, and caused $25 million in damage.
+More buildings were wrecked in the Vandeventer neighborhood along Sarah Street and Cote Brilliante Avenue as buildings were heavily damaged, including some that had their front walls ripped off.
+More intense damage occurred in the Grand Center Arts District and JeffVanderLou neighborhoods, where two-story homes and apartments west of North Grand Boulevard were heavily damaged or destroyed.
+Five people were killed in this area was with two more fatalities occurring just to the northeast along Bacon Street.
+The tornado continued to wreak havoc as it swept through the St. Louis Place, Hyde Park, and Near North Riverfront neighborhoods, with the final fatality occurring in Hyde Park.
+Throughout the city, numerous other buildings, along with automobiles, trees, and power lines, were damaged or destroyed, with debris littering the streets and hundreds of people trapped in the rubble of the collapsed buildings.